 I didn’t make it to my own webinar.

 I had scheduled and promoted my webinar, then failed to show up.
 It wasn’t because I forgot to put it on my calendar.
 It was simply because I had asked my supportive husband to Iog in to the webinar to support me.
 What I didn’t realize come start time, was Joe had mistakenly logged in under my Gmail account which was connected to the webinar platform.
-Basically, he had logged in as the host but never pushed the button to start the webinar.
+Basically, he had logged in as me, the host, but never pushed the button to start the webinar.
 When I tried logging in, I could not find the button to host.
 I could see hundreds of people were logged on, ready for the webinar, but I was nowhere to be found.
 I was there but no one could see me or hear me.
-I tried reaching out to support while in complete panic mode but while waiting for a response, I watched everyone log off one-by-one.
+I tried reaching out to support while in complete panic mode but while waiting for a response, I watched every attendee log off one by one.
 Total nightmare.
 I wrote a very apologetic email requesting to reschedule but the damage had been done.
-I had a lot riding on that webinar and it was a fluke.
+I had a lot riding on that webinar and it was a total fluke.

 I sounded like a Valley Girl.

 Back when I first started my podcast, I was just learning how to do on-air interviews and there was definitely a learning curve.
 Properly transitioning between segments, keeping guests on topic, pivoting to my questions, and replying to guests’ stories was all new to me.
 After one particular episode, both my assistant and audio editor made a comment about the number of times I used the reply, “Awesome!”
 I clearly sounded like a broken record!
 My audio editor even sent me a hilarious gif of a character saying, “AWE-SOME!” to make light of the situation.
-In trying not to offend me, my assistant sent me a comment which offered “suggested synonyms for “awesome” that would work really well as replies to guests’ stories.”
+In trying not to offend me, my assistant sent me a comment which offered “suggested synonyms for “awesome” that would work really well as replies to guests’ great stories.”
 Needless to say, I choose my superlatives more carefully now.